agentasteriski/DiffTrainer/README.md

 - OpenUtau export scripts
 ## setup options
 ### If you have an NVIDIA GPU:
-- make sure [CUDA Toolkit](https://developer.nvidia.com/cuda-11-8-0-download-archive) is installed
+- make sure a compatible version of [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) is installed
+  - current compatible versions: 11.8, 12.1, 12.4, 12.6
 - proceed to next 'if'
 ### If you have never used Python:
 - run conda_installer.bat